 This site was earlier the Auckland Barracks, which were constructed on the site of an ancient Maori settlement or fortification.
 You can still see a part of the wall of the barracks in the adjacent University of Auckland campus.

 The surrounding area now has tall office buildings, but earlier, you could have seen the harbor from the park.
 Many of the city’s festivals are also held here, like the Laneway Music Festival, for instance.
+The park has an interesting history.
+Find out more to make your trip more interesting.

 The Auckland Art Gallery is located within the park.
 This is the city’s most important public gallery, exhibiting international and national art from the 11th century to the present times.